 We offer activities and host events for all ages.
 Follow us on Facebook to hear about the latest events at the museum.

 Go back in time and enjoy a family picnic at the Museum’s Inner Courtyard by the Sturgeon River.
 Here you’ll also find LaForge Charles, a workable blacksmith shop, the Duquette Icehouse, and Maison Major, a pioneer-style home.

 Take home a locally made or regionally-themed souvenir to mark your memories at the Museum’s gift shop.

-Stop by for a concert, play, or one of the many fun-filled events at the Museum!
+Stop by for a tour, sign up for a workshop or attend one of our many fun-filled community events at the Museum!